digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/do_loadbalancer_migration.md

 Explanations for the above configuration:

-- `kubernetes.digitalocean.com/load-balancer-id`: Tells DigitalOcean `Cloud Controller` what load balancer `ID` to use for the `Ambassador` service.
+- `kubernetes.digitalocean.com/load-balancer-id`: Tells DigitalOcean `Cloud Controller` what load balancer `ID` to use for the `Ingress Controller` service.
 - `service.kubernetes.io/do-loadbalancer-disown`: Tells DigitalOcean `Cloud Controller` to disown the load balancer ID pointed by `kubernetes.digitalocean.com/load-balancer-id`.
-If set to `true`, then whenever the `ambassador` service is deleted, the associated `LB` will **NOT** be deleted by `Kubernetes`.
+If set to `true`, then whenever `Ambasador` or `Nginx` service is deleted, the associated `LB` will **NOT** be deleted by `Kubernetes`.

 Now, please replace the `<>` placeholders accordingly, using your load balancer `ID` that you wrote down earlier.
 Also, set the `service.kubernetes.io/do-loadbalancer-disown` annotation value to `true`.
 The final configuration should look like this: